Naqeebshaikh/CODING-CREW/README.md

 Welcome to our **Coding-Crew**!
 This repository is dedicated to enhancing coding skills, preparing for placements, and improving problem-solving abilities through rigorous practice.
 Over the course of this challenge, I solved problems related to arrays, strings, two-pointers, sliding windows, binary search, SQL, Linked-list, Stacks and Queues.

-**The first five days involved tackling specific problems on designated topics each day.**
+**The first Seven days involved tackling specific problems on designated topics each day.**

 ## Table of Contents